American Nazi Party: Activities

 Rockwell's money habits and usage of the ANP's funding resulted in regular problems for the party and rough conditions for its members.
 Many became dissatisfied with his leadership.
 The second highest ranking member, Karl Allen, left the ANP in December, claiming it was for personal reasons.
 This surprised Rockwell, and he was disturbed to lose the best educated member of the group and second in command.
 Many party members left and followed Allen, and drew up a list of grievances against Rockwell and his leadership tactics, particularly an inability to "refrain from inserting his personality and judgment into every minute part of the Party's operation".
 They enumerated a list of grievances to be addressed and changes in the party's operations if they were to rejoin.
 Rockwell refused to address the demands.
 He was most worried about a demand that he would no longer have sole discretion over the board of directors, which he worried would be used to take control of the party.
 From then on declared them to be "the mutiny" and kept them out of the ANP.

+During the 1960s, the FBI's COINTELPRO "White Hate" program placed the ANP under surveillance and undertook operations aimed at discrediting and disrupting its activities as part of a broader targeting of white supremacist and extremist groups.
+In 1962, then-attorney general Robert F. Kennedy declared he would not seek to have the ANP designated a subversive organization, saying that, due to the hearings required for such a process, it would only give Rockwell a platform to spread his "obnoxious doctrines".

+In November 1963, when King was set to speak in Danville, Virginia, to set up a dialogue with whites, Rockwell sent ANP member Karl Allen and another member to instigate against him.
+He initially planned to have Allen stay there for some time to harass King, but this plan was derailed by the Kennedy assassination.
+After the Kennedy assassination, Americans turned against many extremist movements, and Rockwell and the party were largely silent for a time.